padeir0/anu/readme.md

 the value of `<id>` will not change, it will remain the same as it was on the beginning of the switch.

-The output type of the `switch type` expression follows the same rules as the value switch.
+The output type of the `match` expression follows the same rules as the `switch` expression.

 ### If <a name="if"/>
 ```